Stuart Forster overviews what to expect during a winter weekend in Stuttgart, Germany.

 Dining at the Weinstube Klingel (Eberhardstrasse 8; tel. +49 7141 926968) in Ludwigsburg, presented an opportunity to tuck into dishes featuring locally shot game.
 I selected Hirschbraten, roast venison, served with Spätzle, hand-rubbed noodles — a dish typical of Swabia’s hearty cuisine.

-Weinstubes are traditional taverns that offer wine by the glass, usually in 250ml measures.
+Weinstubes are traditional taverns that offer wine by the glass, usually in 250-millilitre measures.

 Hotels in Stuttgart

 Thinking of visiting Stuttgart Christmas Market and looking at hotels?
 I slept at the Park Inn by Radisson Stuttgart (Hauptstätter Strasse 147; tel. +49 711 320940), a modern, four-star hotel with 181 guestrooms.
-The hotel is across the street from Marienplatz, 1.5km from the city centre.
+The hotel is across the street from Marienplatz, 1.5 kilometres (one mile) from the heart of the centre.